MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/allocation-notification.md

 * **NotifyIoMmuUnmap**

-  The driver sets the **NotifyIoMmuUnmap** flag in its [**DxgkDdiCreateAllocation**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_createallocation) function.
-This flag indicates that *Dxgkrnl* should issue a[**DXGK_OPERATION_NOTIFY_ALLOC NotifyIoMmuUnmap**](/windows-hardware/drivers/ddi/d3dkmddi/ne-d3dkmddi-_dxgk_buildpagingbuffer_operation) operation before unmapping the allocation from IOMMU.
+  KMD sets the **NotifyIoMmuUnmap** flag in its [**DxgkDdiCreateAllocation**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_createallocation) function.
+This flag indicates that *Dxgkrnl* should issue a [**DXGK_OPERATION_NOTIFY_ALLOC NotifyIoMmuUnmap**](/windows-hardware/drivers/ddi/d3dkmddi/ne-d3dkmddi-_dxgk_buildpagingbuffer_operation) operation before unmapping the allocation from IOMMU.
 The driver has the chance to clear internal caches.
 The driver should ensure that the allocation GPU VA isn't accessed after return from the paging operation.

-  When the flag is specified and the allocation is about to be evicted:
+  When the flag is specified and the allocation is about to be unmapped from IOMMU during eviction:

-  * *Dxgkrnl* maps the allocation to the paging process's GPU VA space.
   * *Dxgkrnl* calls [**DxgkDdiBuildPagingBuffer**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_buildpagingbuffer) with the **DXGK_OPERATION_NOTIFY_ALLOC** operation and the **NotifyIoMmuUnmap** flag.
-  * The driver build commands in the paging DMA buffer.
+  * The driver builds commands in the paging DMA buffer.
   * The paging DMA buffer is submitted for execution in the system context.
+  * *Dxgkrnl* waits for all paging operations to finish.
-  * *Dxgkrnl* unmaps the allocation from the paging process GPU VA space.
+  * The allocation is unmapped from the IOMMU.

-  These steps can be executed multiple times if the allocation size is larger than the size of the paging process GPU VA space.

-  *Dxgkrnl* send the notification to the driver only when an allocation is evicted from an aperture segment or from the implicit system memory segment.
+  The notification is sent only when the device supports GpuVaIoMmu or GpuVaIoMmuGlobal virtual addressing models.

 ### Paging process GPU VA space size